arthurxavierx/purescript-carpenter/docs/Carpenter/Cedar.md

 ```

 Creates an element of the specified React class with initial state
-and children, and watches for changes in its internal state.
+and children, and watches for changes to its internal state.

 `watch` and `watch'` are mostly used to dispatch actions to the parent
 component when the state of the child component changes, e.g: